Bard College — Admission Snapshot 2026

 Beyond your score, what ultimately determines admission at this level is the strength of your overall profile.
 Your unweighted GPA, course rigor (AP, IB, or dual enrollment), extracurricular depth, letters of recommendation, and personal essays all carry significant weight.
 A 32 ACT gets your application through the first filter — but your essays and activities are what move it forward from there.

-Name: Bard College
+Bard College Profile

-Is a Bard College degree Worth It?
+Is a Bard College Degree Worth It?

 Getting into Bard College can be a great opportunity for many students.
 It is a prestigious institution known for its strong programs.
 However, whether it is worth it depends on your personal and academic goals, as well as your financial situation.
 Bard College offers a rigorous academic environment and access to cutting-edge research, but it may not be the best fit for everyone.
 It's important to consider factors such as cost, location, and specific academic programs when making this decision.
-Please note that the average household income of the admitted students at Bard College is $78,300 and unemployment rate is 3.1%.

-How much does a degree from Bard College Cost?The average annual cost of the degree at Bard College is $81,661.
+The average annual cost of the degree at Bard College is $81,661.
 As most of the students receive Pell Grants and Federal Grants the average annual net price a student has to pay at Bard College is much less than this.

-23.08% of the students are receiving Pell Grant and 34.41 percent are receiving Federal Grants.
+23.1% of the students are receiving Pell Grant and 34.4 percent are receiving Federal Grants.
 So it is a better choice to go to Bard College and apply for PELL or federal loan grants.

 At Bard College, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Bard College as your choice in the form.